bobtsang/bobtsang.github.io/about.markdown

 Tools: Notion, Baidu Naotu

 Previously I used Evernote, but I found that it's more like a library to me (too much information with less structure).

+With Notion, I spend more time on reading, learning and mapping items into structure.
+Naotu helps visualise tree structure of knowledge.
+Others also also suggest using Mira and Draw.io to draw knowledge map.

+But the ultimate concept I'm interested is causal map.
+Hope I will have the opportunity to explore that.